Our divine recipy of the month.

 Rinse lemons and wipe dry the skins so there is no moisture.

-sliced and quarter the lemons, squeeze then deseed and add to a bowl
+Sliced and quarter the lemons, squeeze then deseed and add to a glass bowl.

-add to a cleaned glass jar cover with a cheese cloth and leave somewhere cool to sit and pickle at room temperature for 2 to 5 days, as the lemons preserve themselves in the juices.
+Add to a sterilized glass jar cover with a cheesecloth and leave somewhere cool to sit and pickle at room temperature for 2 to 5 days, as the lemons preserve themselves in the juices.
+(Temperatures should be 70f - 75f or 20c - 23c for lacto-fermentation to naturally occur).

 The lemons will have softened and juices will need to be mixed over lemons for them not to dry out.